 It is very important that you get your home tested for mold if you see any signs of growth or are noticing health issues in your family.
 The sooner you address the situation, the quicker and less costly the cleanup will be.
 Most companies will give you a free inspection and estimate for mold removal.

 Your home is most likely resting on wood beams and a brick or concrete foundation.
 Water can wreak havoc on both materials.
 Your wooden supports can soften due to moisture or develop wood rot, causing them to weaken.
 You may notice your floors warping or sinking or doors and windows sticking or not staying open.
 Wood will swell with exposure to water, causing all kinds of problems.

 Concrete can also fall victim to water seepage.
 Water can quickly erode concrete, weakening it.
 It only takes a crack as wide as a hair to allow water in and the water will take advantage and widen that crack even more.
 You may only see a small dribble on this side of the wall, but on the other side could be an extreme amount of water putting a lot of pressure on your foundation walls.

 There are some small things you can do to keep water out of your basement.
 Make sure that your gutters are clear and that your downspouts are draining well away from your foundation.
 Trees and other landscaping should be away from your home, allowing water to drain properly.
 You may be tempted to go to your favorite DIY store and find something to seal your basement yourself.
-That usually doesn’t work out well for anyone.
+That usually doesn’t work out well for anyone except the store.